 We won’t trouble you about most small syntax errors (forgetting semicolons or spaces, for example) as long as your intentions are clear.
 Having said that, beware that if your syntax errors cause ambiguity, we might not get the correct meaning.
 For example, if we see a

 Save a little time for checking your work.
-Before submitting your diagnostic, reserve a few minutes to go back over your work.
+Before submitting, reserve a few minutes to go back over your work.
 Check for matching parameter names passed into functions, etc. We try not to deduct points for minor things if it is obvious what you meant, but sometimes it is difficult to decipher your true intention.
 You might save yourself a few lost points by tidying up the details at the end.

 - Syntax Reference Sheet

 - Advice from Keith Schwarz about coding without an IDE

 - Advice from Julie Zelenski about coding exams

 Always remember why you are here!
 Your efforts to build practice skills and real understanding will take you a lot further than a pristine transcript.
 If you work hard toward mastery and feel good about your understanding of computer science that is an achievement you can be proud of!